Sakir-Pub/Sakir-Pub/README.md

 Hi!
-I don't why you are here, but glad you took an interest in me.
+I am glad you took an interest in me.
 So, I am Ahammed Sakir Nabil and am currently a PhD Student with research focused on medical AI and computer vision.
 My research works also include privacy and security of data through Federated Learning and what not.

 Professionally, I am a Software and Systems Engineer with expertise in platform, cloud, devops and backend engineering.